 21. STRESSES that, by successfully implementing a comprehensive Forest Strategy, the EU and its Member States can continue to play a leading role in promoting SFM and halting deforestation at global level in various international fora, such as the United Nations Forum on Forests, the FAO COFO, as well as in regional organisations and processes like FOREST EUROPE, UNECE and the FAO European Forestry Commission.
 REGRETS that the new EU Forest Strategy omits this international dimension and a reflection on the possible leakage effects in non- EU countries of the measures proposed measures in the Strategy.

-21a.0 NOTES that the strategy is not clear on its impact on forests outside the EU, as well as on how to avoid that the proposed protection measures for the forests in the EU may result in a higher footprint and possible negative impacts on forests outside the EU, especially on primary forests, due to higher timber or wood imports.
-Therefore REQUESTS the Commission to draft an Impact Assessment and to propose measures to avoid these negative impacts.
+21a.0 NOTES that the strategy is not clear on its impact on forests outside the EU, as well as on how to avoid that the proposed protection measures for the forests in the EU do not result in a higher footprint and possible negative impacts on forests outside the EU, especially on primary forests, due to higher timber or wood imports.
+Therefore, REQUESTS the Commission to draft an Impact Assessment and to propose measures to avoid these negative impacts.

 21a.1 ENCOURAGES the full and effective participation of indigenous peoples and local communities in the implementation and in delivering on the Strategy objectives.
 HIGHLIGHTS in relation to the role of indigenous peoples, the importance of the UNDRIP.